Lilab-SNNU/CircCode2/README.md

 When opening the config file in text format, there are some lines that need to be filled in, they are:

- - transcript_fasta: Fill in the absolute path of the species transcript genome related to circRNA(not the relative path!).
+ - transcript_fasta: Fill in the absolute path of the transcript sequences related to circRNA(not the relative path!).

  - raw_reads: Fill in the absolute path of the Ribo-Seq data(One or two tissue samples data in the same species) related to your interest species(not the relative path!).

- - ribosome_fasta: Fill in the absolute path of the rRNA data related to your interset species(not the relative path!).
+ - ribosome_fasta: Fill in the absolute path of the rRNA data related to your interest species(not the relative path!).

  - circrnas: Fill in the absolute path of the candidate circRNA(not the relative path!).You need to ensure that the id format of your circRNA is the same as the circrna_gtf file.